 1. What is asbestos?

-An asbestos disease claim is a legal process taken by someone who has developed an asbestos-related condition as a result of being exposed to asbestos.
+An asbestos claim is a legal process taken by someone who has developed an asbestos-related condition as a result of being exposed to asbestos.
 The claim aims to secure financial compensation from those responsible – often an employer, past or present, who allowed the asbestos exposure to take place.
-Typically their insurers will pay out the asbestos disease compensation awarded.
+Typically, their insurers will pay out the asbestos compensation awarded.

-If you are diagnosed with an asbestos-related illness in the UK, you may appoint a lawyer to explore an asbestos disease compensation claim.
+If you are diagnosed with an asbestos-related illness in the UK, you may appoint one of our asbestos solicitors to explore your claim.

 Family members and loved ones of people diagnosed with an asbestos-related disease can also bring claims against those responsible on their behalf.